fedimint/fedimint.org/docs/TradeOffs/05-TrustLNGateways.md

 # LN Gateway Risk

 :::caution
 This guide has been developed as a community project and is a live document.
-We would appreciate any feedback you may have and you can submit edits, corrections and pull requests through the link at the bottom of each page.
+We would advise you to fully consider your own risk model and mitigations before running Fedimint.
+We also appreciate any feedback you may have and you can submit edits, corrections and pull requests through the link at the bottom of each page.
 :::

 Lightning Gateways provide a service to the federation users which allows them to connect with the wider bitcoin ecosystem.